Role

 When designing the high-fidelity wireframes for Instagram Events, I ensured a seamless integration with Instagram’s existing UI and interaction patterns.

-I created a similar function when presenting Instagram Events to the user for the first time.
+Instagram presents its new features using an overlay, such is presenting their 'shops' feature (left).
+I created a similar function when presenting Instagram Events to the user for the first time (right).

 I created this style guide and bespoke components for Instagram Events, based on Instagram's branding and functionality

-Usability testing
+Usability testing and iterations

 During design review, my mentor shared a valuable insight from the perspective of a first-time user: